Indochina Link Vietnam

 For multinational groups with consolidated revenue ≥ €750 million, Vietnam’s Qualified Domestic Minimum Top-up Tax (QDMTT) ensures a 15% effective rate floor under Decree 236/2025/ND-CP.

-What this means in practice: if your CIT incentives push the effective rate below 15%, Vietnam collects the difference as a QDMTT top-up tax.
-The incentive still applies — you just pay additional tax to reach 15%.
+In practice: when CIT incentives push the effective rate below 15%, Vietnam collects the difference as a QDMTT top-up tax.
+The incentive still applies — the enterprise pays additional tax to reach 15%.

 ScenarioEffective RateQDMTT Top-UpTotal